 Main Street Music provides viola lessons for children and adults age 4 and up.
-We invite you to take a trial viola lesson with one of our teachers for 50% off.
-No commitments are necessary beyond this first lesson which means it's a great opportunity to come in, meet your teacher, take a lesson and decide afterward if you'd like to continue.
-Please scroll below to read more about our viola teacher.
-CLICK HERE to find out more information about scheduling a 50% off trial lesson.
-If you'd prefer to call us you can reach us at 856 478 0098 or feel free to email us at email@example.com.
+No commitments are necessary beyond the first lesson. it's a great opportunity to come in, meet your teacher, take a lesson and decide afterward if you'd like to continue.
+Please scroll below to read more about our teachers.
+CLICK HERE to find out more information about scheduling your first lesson.
+If you'd prefer to call us you can reach us at 856 478 0098 or feel free to email us at firstname.lastname@example.org.
 We hope to hear from you soon!

 Patricia has taught violin lessons and viola lessons for the past 25 years to students age 4 and up.
 At Rowan University, she obtained a Bachelor of Arts in Music Education.
 She has performed with Bridgeton Symphony, Rowan University Orchestra, Lansing Symphony in Michigan and performed with the Goodnight string quartet.
 Patricia has studied with Bertram Greenspan-Rowan University, I-Fu Wang-Michigan State University and Nancy Jan-Bay-Atlantic Symphony.
 Currently, she plays violin with the Philharmonic of Southern New Jersey.